About the Journal

 Sponsors

-The Interinstitutional Center for Indigenous Knowledge (ICIK) was established at the Pennsylvania State University in 1995 as a consortium to promote communication among university faculty, staff, students, and townspeople who share an interest in the diverse local knowledge systems that enable communities to survive in a changing world.
-In 2010 ICIK began collaborating with the University Libraries and formally became a Center under the auspices of the Libraries in 2015.
+The Interinstitutional Center for Indigenous Knowledge (ICIK) was established at the Pennsylvania State University in 1995 as part of a consortium to promote communication among university faculty, staff, students, and townspeople who share an interest in the diverse local knowledge systems that enable communities to survive in a changing world.
+ICIK closed in 2018 as the last remaining center in the network.

 Sources of Support

-This journal is supported in part by the Marjorie Grant Whiting Endowment for the Advancement of Indigenous Kowledge and the Pennsylvania State University Libraries Bednar Internship Endowment.
+This journal was supported in part by the Marjorie Grant Whiting Endowment for the Advancement of Indigenous Knowledge and the Pennsylvania State University Libraries Bednar Internship Endowment.